-Very little of the open world is going to be locked off in Assassin’s Creed: Origins, so you can tackle endgame areas from the start if you fancy being a masochist.
+Very little of the open world is locked off in Assassin’s Creed: Origins, so you can tackle endgame areas from the start if you fancy being a masochist.
 Senu will come in handy in these situations to scope out enemy levels that indicate if certain areas are properly matched to you.

 Tombs also make a re-appearance for the first time since the Assassin’s Creed 2 trilogy, except they’re actually based on the actual Egyptian tombs this time around.
-In Ezio’s outing you conducted some light puzzling and platforming within Florence’s Duomo and Venice’s St Mark’s Basilica, but now it appears you’ll be doing something similar with added mummies and sarcophagi for creepy company.
+In Ezio’s outing you conducted some light puzzling and platforming within Florence’s Duomo and Venice’s St Mark’s Basilica, but now it appears you would be doing something similar with added mummies and sarcophagi for creepy company.
 Tombs, both overground and underwater, also bestow ability points and other gameplay rewards on completion to improve Bayek.

 Ismail confirmed as much to Official PlayStation Magazine: “We have quite a few tombs in the game, and they range from being classical puzzles to navigation puzzles and navigation challenges … So we put a lot of effort into recreating these tombs.
 Everything that is actually known we’ve mapped it out, we have images, we have research that’s been done on tombs, we actually try to replicate it as close as possible.”